felixxaxs12/TP/README.md

 5. **Generate Route** – request an ordered route for all markers from the OSRM routing service.

-The stop list shared by these use cases is managed through an `ItineraryDataAccessInterface` gateway and an in-memory implementation.
-This gateway is a supporting contract, not a separate use case; it simply provides a single source of truth for stop positions so the five stories can collaborate without embedding storage concerns in the UI.
+The stop list shared by these use cases lives in the `SearchState` view model.
+Controllers pass the current stop names and coordinates straight into the interactors, keeping storage concerns out of the UI while avoiding an extra gateway abstraction.